EricssonResearch/dnt/getting_started/scenario_notification/README.md

 ## Notification framework in action

 This scenario runs in mininet.
 The `testnet.py` script creates the network topology with the nodes.
-It also starts the two R2DTWO instances, the notification receiver script and two telnet OAM session to each R2DTWO in separate xterms, altoghether 5 xterm is opened.
+It also starts the two DNT instances, the notification receiver script and two telnet OAM session to each DNT in separate xterms, altoghether 5 xterm is opened.
 The `testnet.py` script has an optional input parameter, *AutoMIP*.
 When *AutoMIP* is specified, a different configuration is used that uses AutoMIP to set up MIPs automatically for each replication/elimination object.
 With *AutoMIP* enabled, the MIP/MEP names are automatically generated, thus the OAM commands will be different.
 In this document for each OAM command, the AutoMIP command is also shown.

 The OAM telnet xterms' title shows the node name, and the following lines.
 In the following we reference these xterms as **oam-edge1** and **oam-edge2**.